Satisfactory Academic Policy (SAP)

 - Completed Military or AP courses/credit.

-- Complete and sign SAP appeal form, which includes a detailed statement that explains the reason for not meeting
+- Complete a detailed statement via Campus Logic that explains the reason for not meeting SAP.

 - Complete GetSAP Counseling session and attach verification that you have completed the SAP Counseling Must complete “The Key Components to the Satisfactory Academic Progress (SAP) Financial Aid Appeal Process”

-- Attach photocopies of supporting documentation that supports the explanation of circumstances the student addressed in his/her Students should attach copies of letters from doctors, counselors, divorce decree, medical information related to illness, death of immediate family member, birth of a child, etc.
+- Upload photocopies of supporting documentation that supports the explanation of circumstances the student addressed in his/her letter.
+Students should attach copies of letters from doctors, counselors, divorce decree, medial information related to illness, death of immediate family member, birth of a child,, etc.

-- A Current Comprehensive Student Educational Plan (SEP) Meet with an academic counselor to obtain a comprehensive Educational Plan that clearly states your academic goal, what remaining classes you need to obtain that goal.
-Please bring this form when you meet with a
+- Upload a copy of Current Comprehensive Student Educational Plan (SEP).
+Meet with an academic counselor to obtain a comprehensive educational plan that clearly states your academic goal, what remaining classes you need to obtain that goal.

 Students who are not meeting SAP and have successfully appealed are considered to be on Probation.
 Students will be reinstated for financial aid and placed on “Probation” or on an Academic Plan.
 In order to remain eligible for financial aid, the student must comply with the conditions of the approved appeal and academic plan.
 Students on Probation must meet all of the following requirements each term to maintain financial aid eligibility: